How to Use mkdir, touch, and echo - Create Files in Linux

 memo1.txt memo2.txt

-Lina: Done!
-I'm starting to understand the flow: create a directory, create a file, write content, then verify!
+Lina: Done.
+I am starting to see the flow: create a directory, create a file, write content, then verify.

 Common Pitfalls and Solutions